 If you’re on a tight budget, have a country-style kitchen and like bowl-shaped cookware then these are a worthwhile choice.
 Seriously, just pay £50 more and get the Stellar set, though.

-• Read our Tower Scandi saucepan set review
+Read our Tower Scandi saucepan set review for more information!

 Belgian company GreenPan gets its name from the ‘green’ credentials of its proprietary ceramic coating Thermolon, a safer alternative to PFOA (perfluorooctanoic acid) which is said to release toxins when overheated.
 According to the blurb, GreenPan’s curing process also produces 60% less CO2 than other methods.